ffaker/ffaker/README.md

 in the module, the [override](https://github.com/EmmanuelOga/ffaker/blob/master/lib/ffaker/utils/module_utils.rb#L9) will look for a data file matching the name of the constant.
-E.G.: the first time someone accesses ++FFaker::Name::FIRST_NAMES++, a const of that name will be set with data from ffaker/data/name/first_names.
+E.G.: the first time someone accesses `FFaker::Name::FIRST_NAMES`, a const of that name will be set with data from `ffaker/data/name/first_names`.

 ## TODO